-In addition to these common sense practices, we’ve also talked with our all our horticultural specialists and employees about being respectful of the virus and using hand sanitizer frequently.
+In addition to these common sense practices, we’ve also talked with our employees about being respectful of the virus and using hand sanitizer frequently.
 We’ve let everyone know that staying safe is most important to us.

 One of the unique challenges our industry faces is what to do if a client orders their employees to stay home until the danger passes.
 How will the plants get cared for if the office is closed?
-We’ve been working with clients to address these concerns of plant maintenance.
+We’ve been working with clients to address these concerns.
 One option is to have security guards give our technicians access to the plants while everyone is away.

 We are flexible and we will find ways to maintain the health of the plants you’ve purchased or leased, so they can continue to do their best to clean the air of your office, keeping us all safe.

 In conclusion, we want to stress that our main goal is to keep everyone safe – your employees, our employees, and the plants.
 We can face this struggle together, as a team, and weather it for the better.
 Thank you for your patience, and please don’t hesitate to call if you have any questions or concerns.